shubhtr/react-groups-chat-live/README.md

 1. Group Chat Interface
     * Users can view a list of groups and join any group.
     * A chat interface should display messages in a group with timestamps and sender names.
-    * Messages sent by the user should appear distinctly (e.g., aligned tot the right).
+    * Messages sent by the user should appear distinctly (e.g., aligned to the right).

 2. Messaging Features
     * Users can send and view messages in real-time.